 Here are some facts that you need to know to be an informed body armor consumer:

 1) Body armor is heavy and hot.
 The soft armor isn’t much more than about five pounds, but it will wear you out if you aren’t used to having it on.
-Plate armor is really heavy.
+Plate armor is quiteheavy.
 You won’t be able to move as quickly or get in and out of shooting positions easily while wearing it.
 Both are REALLY hot.
 I think the heat is even more difficult to handle than the weight.
 Make sure you stay hydrated while wearing it.
 A casualty is a casualty, whether it comes from a heat stroke or a bullet

 2) Body armor will make breathing under exertion more difficult.
 You will want your vest to fit you snugly so that it doesn’t move around when you start taking rounds.
 That snug fit will make it more difficult to expand your chest when breathing hard.
 You will have to take shallower, more frequent breaths if your heart rate is elevated while wearing a vest.

 Armor may also necessitate the adjustment of the length of pull on your rifle or shotgun stock.
-Having anywhere from 1/2 ” to 2″ of extra thickness alters how you mount your long gun.
+Having anywhere from 1/2 ” to 2″ of extra thickness on your chest alters how you mount your long gun.
 You’ll need to practice with both pistols and long guns to get used to these differences.

 4) You can be choked out on your body armor.
 If you are in a physical fight with an opponent and you end up on your back with your attacker straddling you (the “mount” position), his body weight will drive your vest high up under your chin.
 If your opponent cups the back of your head and drives your chin into your chest (the MMA “can opener” move), you will be choked unconscious on your own vest.